chatbotizeteam/decission-engine-api/README.md

 ### http.put(url: string, config?: { headers?: Record<string, string>; data: any; timeout?: number }): HttpResponse

-Sends a POST request to the specified URL with the given configuration.
+Sends a PUT request to the specified URL with the given configuration.

 #### Arguments